-Debugging Node.js proxies
+Debugging and troubleshooting Node.js proxies

 It's a good practice to make sure any Node.js code you add to a proxy works before you deploy it to Edge.
 This topic discusses ways to debug proxies that include Node.js applications after they are deployed.